LMH Health Implementing Precautions for Influenza-Like Illnesses | Learn More

-Home > Wellness Resources > Health Library > Pseudomonas Infection
+Home > Be Healthy > Health Library > Pseudomonas Infection

 A pseudomonas infection is caused by a very common type of bacteria called Pseudomonas aeruginosa (say "soo-duh-MOH-nuss ay-roo-jee-NOH-suh").